minoobeyzavi/Transpara/inmation/README.md

 #### Suggested Improvements

-*  All functions within the software must run much faster for the software to remain responisve.
-Significant memory management is likely to be required.
+*  All functions within the software must run significantly faster for the software to remain responisve.
+Proper memory management is required.
 * Default colors shouldn’t be the same in object properties.
 * There should be a way to close all tabs per window ( e.g. all history trends) at once.
 * inmation shouldn’t generate data to create an interpolate that looks like steps.